You are in a maze of twisted little Deanna Rubins, all the same.

 Hey, you seem interesting.
 How can I contact you?

-You can try emailing me, dr4b at hotmail dot com.
-Or you can walk around the Shibanakata area of Kawaguchi and look for the non-Japanese person living there.
+You can try emailing me, deanna dot rubin at gmail dot com.
+Or you can walk around Akabane Nishi and look for the white girl with long brown hair.